arnicas/interactive-vis-course/Week3/README.md

 Readings above.

 **Homework 1** (30pts): Using the data in data/UN_RefugeesByOrigin_1990-2013.csv,

-* fix any column names you think should/could be improved
+* fix any column names you think should/could be improved in the csv (and give it a new name)
-* load your data in d3 using d3.csv
+* load your data in d3 using d3.csv, and in the function in d3.csv:
 * add a property to the data set in javascript that is the sum of the years' values for each
 * add a property to the data set in javascript that is the difference between 2010 and 2013
 * sort the data by the new value that is the sum of the refugees